The Cheapest Car Insurance in New York for 2022

 You can easily get accurate online car insurance quotes on most companies’ websites.
 While comparing quotes, be sure to get the rates for consistent limits.
 For example, if you get a quote with one insurer for $50,000 in bodily liability insurance per accident, you should make sure to use the same number when obtaining rates from another carrier.

+Use MoneyGeek’s car insurance calculator to get a quote estimate for your car insurance.
+If you want a personalized quote, you’ll need to provide personal information.
 The three cheapest car insurance firms in New York are USAA, GEICO and Erie, and you can start your policy search with these providers.

 - Progressive: $2,736 per year